-Applicants for the Master of Science in Nursing degree must hold a Bachelor of Science in Nursing degree from a regionally accredited school or university whose nursing program is NLN or CCNE accredited.
+In addition to the general graduate study admission requirements, applicants for the Master of Science in Nursing degree must hold a Bachelor of Science in Nursing degree from a regionally accredited school or university whose nursing program is NLN or CCNE accredited.

-Full admission to graduate study in nursing requires meeting the three academic standards as listed below and receiving the endorsement of the program director.
+Full admission to graduate study in nursing requires meeting the academic standards as listed below and receiving the endorsement of the program director.